thisis-Shitanshu/lftcm2023/README.md

-Lean for the Curious Mathematician 2023 (Solved!)
+Lean for the Curious Mathematician 2023 (Sols in progress ⏳!)
 =======================================
 Düsseldorf, 4-8 Sep.
 2023